AdobeDocs/commerce-admin.en/help/catalog/category-products-add.md

 1. In the _[!UICONTROL Assign]_ column, toggle the option to `Yes` for each product that you want to add.

-   If you want to include all of the displayed products, you can click the menu arrow in the column header and choose **[!UICONTROL Select All]**.
+   If you want to include all displayed products, you can click the menu arrow in the column header and choose **[!UICONTROL Select All]**.

 1. To apply your changes, click **[!UICONTROL Save and Close]**.